qgis/QGIS-Documentation/docs/user_manual/style_library/label_settings.rst

 An obstacle is a feature over which QGIS avoids placing other features' labels or diagrams.
 This can be controlled from the :guilabel:`Obstacles` section:

 #.
-Activate the |checkbox| :guilabel:`Discourage labels and diagrams from covering features`
+Activate the |checkbox| :guilabel:`Features act as obstacles`
-   option to decide whether features of the layer should act as obstacles for any label and diagram (including items from other features in the same layer).
+   option to decide that features of the layer should act as obstacles for any label and diagram (including items from other features in the same layer).

    Instead of the whole layer, you can select a subset of features to use as